Tutorial Contribution Guidelines

 jbake-status: always set it to

-trueif this page contains source code that has to be syntax-highlighted.
+trueif this page contains source code that should be syntax-highlighted.
 Please also add

 tocSet always to left.